 Stacy’s experience includes master planning, zoning, rezoning, sketch plans, site plans, subdivisions, historic preservation, affordable housing matters, transferable development rights, legislative matters, conditional uses, and variances.
 One client refers to her as “Madame Ambassador” because of her firm but respectful way of advocating for her clients and building coalitions.

 Stacy focuses on urban redevelopment near transit.
 She helps developers with residential, mixed-use, office, and retail projects.
 In addition, Stacy secures approvals for her clients seeking to build or expand on existing or redeveloped sites.
-She is deeply involved in master plan and sector plan development, having represented clients in updates to the Bethesda Downtown and White Flint 2 Sector Plans, and recently as an active adviser in development of the Chevy Chase Lake and Montgomery Village Sector Plans.
+She is deeply involved in master plan and sector plan development, having represented clients in updates to the Silver Spring, Bethesda Downtown, White Flint 2, Chevy Chase Lake, and Montgomery Village Sector Plans.